mishurov/applets/README.rst

 **Workspace switch patch** There's also another patch file, whitch changes behaviour of "next_on_output" and "prev_on_ouput" commands, it swithes to the first workspace on the next output from the last workspace on the current output and vice versa.
 It's added to the Gentoo ebuild and the shell script.

-**Note:** Patch is only for 4.10.4 version, for newer versions it needs to be slightly changed - mostly in refactored i3's "render" function.
-4.10.4 now is newest stable version in Gentoo packages, current i3's "next" git branch was buggy when I tested it for personal use, so patches for newer versions should be later.

-**Make** (no uninstall targetV https://faq.i3wm.org/question/5175/uninstall-from-sources/)

 i3 wm zoom patch
 ================